mikefilsaime-groove/ChromeExtension/replit.md

 - Current speed highlighted in blue when dial is active
 - Auto-closes when selecting a new speed or clicking outside
 - Glassmorphic design matches existing controller aesthetic
+- Fixed toggle button to slide in on hover instead of taking up space when hidden

 **November 17, 2025**: Fixed MutationObserver crash (v1.4.3)
 - Fixed critical crash that occurred 50% of the time after dragging controller